What to Do if You Are Experiencing Back Pain After a Car Accident

 • Electrical muscle stimulation (E-STIM)

-These are generally non-invasive therapies that have minimal risk but potentially immense power to relieve back pain.
-We use a varied physiotherapeutic approach to address the symptoms and sources of back discomfort.
+These are generally noninvasive therapies with minimal risk but potentially immense power to relieve back pain.
+We often prescribe and perform several of these therapies to address the symptoms and sources of back discomfort.

 Rehabilitation is a critical step on the road to recovery from back injuries.
 Once we have addressed the underlying cause of your back pain, we will guide you through the four stages of the rehab process, which include:

-• The acute phase: This is the phase in which we treat your pain, perhaps using physiotherapy and chiropractic adjustments.
+• The Acute Phase: We treat your pain, often using physiotherapy and chiropractic adjustments.

-• The rehabilitation phase: During this phase, we have set you on the path to recovery but must adjust any ongoing injury symptoms that arise as you heal.
+• The Rehabilitation Phase: We adjust treatment to address any ongoing injury symptoms that arise as you heal.

-• The strengthening phase: You will grow stronger during this phase, transitioning from healing and recovering to strengthening.
-We may adjust our chiropractic techniques to those that set you up for long-term health and physiological stability.
+• The Strengthening Phase: You grow stronger, transitioning from healing and recovering to strengthening.
+We aim to help you achieve long-term health and physiological stability.

 • Providing medical images of your injuries